aydakikio/Auto_Plant/README.md

    Connect your Arduino to the moisture sensors, water pumps, and water level sensor.
 Use the water hoses to connect the pumps to the plants.

 2. **Download the script**:
-   Download the script from the releases section.
+   Download the `sketch_oct6a.ino` file from the releases section.

 3. **Change the pin numbers**:
    Open the script and modify the pin numbers to match the pins you're using on your Arduino.